wuyanwind/SiamBOMB/README.md

 # SiamBOMB
-This is just a preview version of SiamBOMB, please wait our paper to be accepted.
+This repo is just a preview version of SiamBOMB. \
+For release version, please wait our paper to be accepted.

 ## Introduction
 <p align="center"><img src="README.img/interface1.png" width="300"></p>